isyanghou/6keys/docs/en/Six-Keys_Criticality_QA.md

 > **📈 Core Discovery**
 > The logarithmic scaling law avoids "combinatorial explosion" of consciousness capacity, making evolution possible under energy constraints.

-### ❓ 2-3.
-Real brains are full of noise and imperfections.
+### ❓ 問題 2-3：問題 2-3：問題 2-3：Real brains are full of noise and imperfections.
 Does the "perfect six-dimensional sphere" in the theory still hold?

 **💡 Answer:**